 But there is also a big challenge, we are a global organization that has users all over the world.
 But travel is just as much local.
 So we rely on our teams on the ground in those countries to provide us with travel insights and expertise that help inform our international email campaigns.
 The email team here (in the HQ) provides strategy and guidance and really relies on our local experts to help us be relevant to our global audience.”

 The best time and day to send email

-From the email marketing in Travel benchmark report (warning Dutch only) we saw that on average sending in the weekend showed an upward trend, becomming more popular across the board in the Dutch travel industry.
+From the email marketing in Travel benchmark report we did some years ago, we saw that on average sending in the weekend showed an upward trend, becomming more popular across the board in the Dutch travel industry.

 George measures varied results: “Our campaigns have been more effective during the week than over the weekend.
 Time of day is more important for us…especially when we consider habits in different countries.
 For example…we tend to email later in the day when sending emails to Spain.”

 Email and social, from monetization to community

 “Email plays a key role in the transactions on the site, unfortunately I cannot speak to specifics around traffic and sales… Email is a channel that is often only looked at from a monetization standpoint.
 But email also holds the potential for to help enrich the lives of recipients, a lot of good can be done.
 I would advise others to look for opportunities to build a community amongst users.

 We use social media to help reinforce themes we are looking to get across in all our communications channels, not just in email.
 Email is used to help build our community and engages them with products that benefits them not just as travelers or hosts, but helps them enrich their daily lives.

 We’ve recently launched a tool that allows our host community to get involved and form groups to foster that sense of community.
 Email has been the tool to invite and promote this new product to our audiences.